 "As we've mentioned a few times before, the real world occasionally gives rise to murderers so terrifyingly crazy that if we saw them in a horror film, we would instantly write them off as utterly ridiculous B-movie cheese."When exposed to an exaggeration or fabrication about certain real-life occurrences or facts, some people will perceive the fictional account as being more true than any factual account.
 This might lead to people acting on preconceptions about unfamiliar matters even in a life-or-death situation, or cause viewers to cry foul when things on a show work out in a way that actually is realistic, but contrary to "what everybody knows", like complaining of the "fake Scottish accent" of a real Scottish actor or about a character's death from a bullet "merely" to the shoulder.
 This is known as an "Orange Box" in television and movies, named after the "black box" of airplanes which are actually orange to make them easier to spot.
 For cases in which the unrealistic thing is reality, see Aluminum Christmas Trees below.
 Very widespread in fiction.
+In Real Life it is commonly expressed as "you couldn't make it up".
 A Super Trope to:

 - All Deserts Have Cacti: Cacti are present in fictional deserts anywhere in the world, even though in reality they're endemic to the Americas barring one species (which is not the stereotypical saguaro).note

 - Aluminum Christmas Trees: An element that strikes viewers as patently fictional when it is, in fact, real.

 - Eskimos Aren't Real: An in-universe reaction similar to the above, usually with a common element instead of something bizarre or kitschy.

 - Audible Sharpness: Fictional swords go shing! at every motion, even when they're touching nothing but air.